JakeV64/portfolio-p/portfolio-v/README.md

+# Portfolio Project

+## Description
+I made the portfolio with simple color scheme.
+Including pages of about me, how to get into contact with me , my resume, and some projects I have worked on previously.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.